jcachayG93/research-asp_integration_tests/README.md

 You can run and test using the Dotnet CLI or tools in your IDE (Visual Studio, Rider, etc.)

 To use the CLI:
-Open a terminal (like Powershell) and go to the same folder were the Solution is created (Rd_Asp_IntegrationTests.sln)
+Open a terminal (like Powershell) and go to the same folder where the Solution is created (Rd_Asp_IntegrationTests.sln)

 To run:
 > dotnet run